-Here’s an animal you don't see everywhere, but you can see it during your vacation in Costa Rica—Baird’s Tapir (Tapirus bairdii) Spanish Name: Danto, Danta.
+Here’s an animal you don't see everywhere, but you can see it during your vacation —Baird’s Tapir (Tapirus bairdii) Spanish Name: Danto, Danta.

 This tapir survives in dry deciduous forest and tropical evergreen forest and other habitats.